edoardomanieri/DatabaseStressTestingTool/README.md

 MongoDB Database -> WIP [to edit it modify the main method of the Program class which is in res MongoThread MongoThread]

 To change the queries executed on SQLServer modify the main method of the Program class which is in res\SQLServerThread\SQLServerThread
-To change the queries executed on MongoDB modify the main method of the Program class which is in res\MongoThread\MongoThread.
+To change the queries executed on MongoDB modify the main method of the Program class which is in res\MongoThread\MongoThread

-Pressing the getResults button produces a text file with the average response times for each type of query for each DBMS.
+Pressing the getResults button will produce a text file with the average response times for each type of query for each DBMS.